grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 The results will be collected in the directory `results` in the project directory by default.
 This can be changed with the option `--outDir`.

-#### Detecting only AMR on plasmids

-By default, MOB-RGI-NF will run RGI on all the contigs in a provided fasta file.
-This means it will detect AMR determinants present on the chromosome, as well as those on plasmids.
-Since RGI and MOB-suite can be run separately, the pipeline will use both tools in parallel, and merge the results at the end.
-If you are only interested in AMR determinants on plasmids, the option `--plasmids_only` can be supplied.
-This will run RGI only on contigs determined by MOB-suite to be from plasmids, and will significantly decrease the time it takes to run RGI.
-However, it means that RGI cannot be run parallel to MOB-suite, and so the actual time to completion of the pipeline may not actually be shorter, unless many samples are being processed at the same time.

 ## Visuals
 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.